Dragon Venom: Plot introduction

 In this final struggle with these dragons Arlian becomes badly injured by dragon venom (the only substance that can harm a dragonheart) so mages cut open his heart and remove the dragon within him.
 He then awakens to find the young god has healed him and at long last ends his quest for vengeance.
 The specific dragons who killed Arlian's family are dead, and he gives up his quest for revenge on dragons in general and his aim of completely exterminating them.
 At the end of the story Arlian is joined by his closest friends and for the first time in a long time feels the emotion of love, and is no longer driven by a passion for revenge.
-However, he keeps hidden the one weapon which can kill a god - just in case it might be once needed...
+He, however, keeps hidden the one weapon which can kill a god, in case it might be once needed.